Skip to content

 Alongside the vulnerabilities highlighted during the previous phases, plenty of penetration testing methodologies online can be used as guidance for pentesters.

 1. The Open Web Application Security Project (OWASP) Top 10 Penetration Testing Checklist is predominantly used for web app pentesting and, occasionally, IoT pentesting.
+Check our our guide to the OWASP Top Ten.

 2. The Open Source Security Testing Methodology Manual (OSSTMM) is used for everything from network pentesting to social engineering.